At Off Grid- Wheels in the wilderness 1, you'll be 3 km (1.9 mi) from Brent Tor and 4.9 km (3 mi) from Lydford Gorge.

 On-site parties or group events are strictly prohibited

-Safety features at this property include a first aid kit
+Safety features at this property include a carbon monoxide detector and a first aid kit

 This property is managed through our partner, Vrbo.
 You will receive an email from Vrbo with a link to a Vrbo account, where you can change or cancel your reservation